MBA - Entrepreneurship Specialization

 Baylor MBA students who specialize their program in entrepreneurship also learn how successful entrepreneurs gain access to the resources needed; launch their venture; grow their business; and, finally, exit their business.

-In fact, Baylor Business has long been recognized as a leader in entrepreneurial study.
+In fact, Baylor Business has long been recognized as a leader in the entrepreneurial study.
 In 1977, we offered our first entrepreneurship course as part of the MBA curriculum.
 In 1979, we added both graduate and undergraduate majors, and in 1981, an endowed Center for Entrepreneurship was established.

 ENT 5332 The Entrepreneurial Start-up: Opportunity Recognition and Venture Launch